rohanpadhye/travioli/README.md

 ## Requirements

 Travioli supports ECMAScript 5 and has been tested on NodeJS v4.4.0.
+You will need to have **node** and **npm** installed.

-Travioli uses python for the back-end analysis.
-We **strongly** recommend using the [pypy](http://pypy.org) implementation.
+Travioli uses **python** for the back-end analysis.
+We *strongly* recommend using the [pypy](http://pypy.org) implementation.
 Travioli's analysis is CPU-intensive; pypy's tracing JIT compiler speeds up analysis over the default CPython runtime by anywhere from 4x to 10x, and saves a lot of memory too.

 Travioli's run script looks for a binary named `pypy` in the current `PATH` and if not found falls back to the `python` command.

+**[Optional]** If you wish to use Travioli for visualization, you will need **GraphViz** to render access graphs from the `dot` files that Travioli generates.
+This software is available as `graphviz` via `brew` and `apt-get`/`aptitude`.

 ## Installation